Welcome to the Governors page of the school's website.

 - Appointed by Trust Board

-Eur Ing Nick Buckland OBE has extensive experience of governance across a wide range of organisations in the public, private and voluntary sectors.
-He was the Chair of Governors and Pro Chancellor of the University of Plymouth and currently Chairs UTC Plymouth, a specialist STE(A)M school in the city.
+Nick Buckland OBE has extensive experience of governance across a wide range of organisations in the public, private and voluntary sectors.
+He was the Chair of Governors and Pro Chancellor of the University of Plymouth and currently Chairs UTC Plymouth, a specialist STE(A)M school in the city and Millbay Academy.
 He previously sat on the board of the Regional Learning and Skills Council and other school and college boards.
 He is a Mathematician by education and spent a number of years in the IT sector before embarking on a portfolio career.
 He is excited to be able to work with Stoke Damerel Primary on its journey of continuing success.

 Mark Elms - Director of Primary Education Reach South